Home » Travel guide » Popular Festivals in San Juan Puerto Rico You’ll Love in 2024

 Furthermore, visitors of all ages will be able to take part in guided walks, conferences, workshops, live drawing, and more.

-Although La Campechada is most frequently held in San Juan in November, it is common for this event to take place in different cities and at different months each year.
+Although La Campechada is most frequently held in San Juan in November, it is common for this event to take place in different cities and in different months each year.

 Festival Nacional Indígena – November

-Festival Indígena in the town of Jayuya –or Indigenous Festival– is an annual celebration of Puerto Rico’s indigenous roots.
+Festival Indígena in the town of Jayuya –or Indigenous Festival– is an annual tribute to Puerto Rico’s indigenous roots.
 And what started as a small experimental activity organized by local communities, today is one of the most relevant National events in Puerto Rican culture.

 The Indigenous Festival focuses on the cultural heritage of the Taíno people who inhabited the island before the arrival of European colonizers.
 For this reason, the event offers visitors an immersive experience of Taino traditions and culture, highlighting everything from ancient music, dance, and crafts to cuisine, agriculture, and spiritual practices.

-Visitors are invited to participate in different activities to honor the ancestors, including ceremonies, rituals, musical performances, and a market selling various items inspired by Taino designs.
+Visitors are invited to participate in different activities to honor the ancestors, including ceremonies, rituals, artistic performances, and a market selling various items inspired by Taino designs.

 What is more, Jayuya is a very interesting place to explore on a day trip, where you’ll find various archaeological sites, cultural museums, and coffee plantations.